-The realisation of Anzac Parade and other elements of the city has to some extent reflected the Griffins' design but there have also been departures from it, and subsequent designs The realised design is more than just the surviving elements of the Griffins' design, and it is rather the work of many hands and the creation of several layers of urban planning and design over 100 years.
-The work of the NCDC in the 1960s has dramatically reconceptualised Anzac Parade in response to the changed character of the northern Land Axis through the placement of the Australian War Memorial at the base of the terminal point - Mount Ainslie.
-The overall result is a layering of designs which have built upon and consciously departed from the Griffins' original design intent.
+The realisation of Anzac Parade and other elements of the city has to some extent reflected the Griffins' design but there have also been departures from it, and subsequent designs The realised design is more than just the surviving elements of the Griffins' design, and it is rather the work of many hands and the creation of several layers.
+The work of the NCDC in the 1960s has dramatically re-conceptualised Anzac Parade in response to the changed character of the northern Land Axis through the placement of the Australian War Memorial.
+The overall result is a layering of designs which have built upon and consciously departed from the Griffins.
 In historical terms, this complex, evolving design is an important part of the story of the national capital, the Land Axis and Anzac Parade in particular.